Vitamin K1 vs K2 What's the Difference

 The Interplay Between Vitamins K1 and K2

-Vitamin K1, found primarily in leafy greens, can be converted into vitamin K2 by gut bacteria—a handy trick that helps maintain overall balance.
+Vitamin K1, found primarily in leafy greens, can be converted into vitamin K2 by gut bacteria.

-Conversely, consuming sufficient amounts of Vitamin K through diet—found mainly in animal products—is equally crucial as it gets absorbed better than its plant-based cousin due to its presence in fat-rich foods.
+Conversely, consuming sufficient amounts of vitamin K through diet is equally crucial.
+It is better absorbed than its plant-based cousin due to its presence in fat-rich foods.

 Research suggests this interplay might be why deficiencies are rare despite daily intake recommendations.